Frequently Asked Questions and Answers

 Details on the configuration of the spam filter can be found here:

-Answer: MailCheck always shows the current contents of the Inbox.
+MailCheck always shows the current contents of the Inbox.
 MailCheck only changes messages if you delete them with MailCheck.
 If you now retrieve the messages with your e-mail program, they will remain on the server - in particular in the inbox of the server.
-Nevertheless, to see the messages no longer in MailCheck, there are two possibilities:
+Nevertheless, to see the messages no longer in MailCheck, there are the following possibilities:

 Problems with the query

-Answer: Some virus scanners block the retrieval of encrypted messages because they can not scan them.
+Some virus scanners block the retrieval of encrypted messages because they can not scan them.
 To fix this problem, the e-mail virus scanner must be set up correctly.
-For this purpose the virus scanner's e-mail checking must be switched off.
+For this purpose, for example, the virus scanner's e-mail checking must be switched off or an explicit activation must be set up.

-For some antivirus programs, you have to disable the certificate check in MailCheck for the retrieval to work because the programs break the SSL connection.
+For some antivirus programs, you have to disable the certificate check in MailCheck for getting the retrieval to work because the programs break the SSL connection.
 This is strictly a man-in-the-middle attack and undermines the security of the connection.
-Often, the only solution is to turn off SSL certificate validation in MailCheck (via "Edit Server" in the "Protocol Settings" tab by activating the "Always accept SSL Certificate" option).
-This step is necessary because virus scanners only inject their self-issued certificates into more common used e-mail programs (MailCheck is unfortunately not among these programs).
+To turn off SSL certificate validation in MailCheck go to "Edit Server", switch to the tab "Protocol Settings" and activate the option "Always accept SSL Certificate".
+This step is necessary because virus scanners only inject their self-issued certificates into more common used e-mail programs - MailCheck is unfortunately not among these programs.